masspayio/masspay-php-sdk/docs/Api/AttributeApi.md

 Store user attributes

-If existing attributes are already stored, this call will override its values.
+This **POST** endpoint is used to store user attributes, allowing you to associate additional data with a user token. <br> To use this endpoint, you need to provide the `user_token`, `destination_token`, and currency as parameters in the URL Path.
+You also need to provide the attribute values as JSON parameters in the Request body. <br> If existing attributes are already stored for the user, this call will override their values.

 ### Example